 External applicants must demonstrate equivalent academic eligibility and institutional support to the above, including evidence of opportunities for integration with their undergraduate course similar to those of internal applicants.

 Making an application

-Each year, we will support four MBChB undergraduate students onto the three-year programme, with the approval of your intercalation team.
+Each year, we will support five MBChB undergraduate students onto the three-year programme, with the approval of your intercalation team.